bookofproofs/bookofproofs.github.io/_sources/history/19th-century/plummer.md

 **Henry Plummer** was a mathematician and astronomer who for some years was Royal Astronomer of Ireland and Andrews Professor of Astronomy at Trinity College, Dublin.
 He left Ireland to take up the Professorship of Mathematics at the Military College of Science at Woolwich.
 He made important contributions to mathematical astronomy.

 ### Mathematical Profile (Excerpt):
-* Henry was born into a family of astronomers.
-* His father William Plummer was the youngest of his parents' four children and had one older brother, John Isaac Plummer (1845-1925).
-* She was the daughter of the licenced victualler Henry Crozier.
-* William's brother John Plummer began his astronomical career as an assistant astronomer at Glasgow Observatory in 1866, then moved to the Durham Observatory in 1868.
-* In June 1874 he was appointed at Orwell Park Observatory so, when Henry Plummer was born in 1875, his father and his uncle were both established astronomers.
 * Henry Plummer was educated in Oxford, attending St Edward's School, Oxford, from 1889 to 1892 when he won a Scholarship at Hertford College.
 * Plummer entered Hertford College in 1892, the year his parents moved away from Oxford when William Plummer was appointed as Director of the Liverpool Observatory.
 * In 1901 Plummer was appointed as an assistant at the Radcliffe Observatory at Oxford University where Herbert H Turner was the Director.